leiakito/easy-business-ai/README.md

 7. **Theme Support**: Includes both light and dark theme options for enhanced user experience.

+8. **MDX Support**: Utilizes MDX for writing documentation and content, allowing for rich, interactive content with embedded React components.

+9. **Content Management with Velite**: Integrates Velite for efficient content management, enabling easy creation and organization of documentation and other content.

 ## Tech Stack

 - Next.js 15